 Cisco Group Encrypted Transport

-As powerful as MPLS VPN technology has become for large-scale L3 VPN solutions, one area in which a native MPLS network is limited is the requirement for encryption.
-MPLS does not natively support encryption, so a primary use case for MPLS over IP is the ability to use industry standard IPsec.
-After the MPLS packet is encapsulated into IP, it has the ability to be encrypted with IPsec, and this is a typical deployment when the encryption requirement exists.
-In the case of MPLS VPN over a multipoint GRE tunnel, more innovation is required to use the multipoint nature of mGRE, while also meeting the encryption requirement.
+As powerful as MPLS VPN technology has become for large-scale L3 VPN solutions, one area in which a native MPLS network is limited, is the requirement for encryption.
+MPLS does not natively support encryption, so a key use case for MPLS over IP is the ability to leverage industry standard IPsec.
+Once the MPLS packet is encapsulated into IP, it has the ability to be encrypted with IPsec, and this is a typical deployment when the encryption requirement exists.
+In the case of MPLS VPN over a multipoint GRE tunnel, more innovation is required to leverage the multipoint nature of mGRE, while also meeting the encryption requirement.

 Cisco Group Encrypted Transport (GET) is a next-generation WAN VPN solution, providing a new category of virtual private networks, and a paradigm shift from point-to-point IPsec VPN tunnels for transport security.
-GET provides end-to-end security for network traffic over a WAN in a tunnelless fashion.
-It maintains network intelligence such as full mesh topology, utilizing the core network's ability to route traffic using the natural routing path to all destinations across the WAN.
-GET is ideally suited to encrypt traffic over an IP/MPLS-based core network, because it preserves the original source and destination addresses in the header of the encrypted traffic.
-GET is a highly scalable technology, eliminating the need for complex peer-to-peer security associations and tunnel configuration.
-GET also maintains QoS services across the WAN and scalable key management through the use of group encryption keys.
+GET provides end-to-end security for network traffic over a WAN in a tunnel-less fashion.
+It maintains network intelligence such as full mesh topology, utilizing the core network's ability to route traffic via the natural routing path to all destinations across the WAN.
+GET is ideally suited to encrypt traffic over an IP/MPLS-based core network, as it preserves the original source and destination addresses in the header of the encrypted traffic.
+As such, GET is a highly scalable technology, eliminating the need for complex peer-to-peer security associations and tunnel configuration.
+GET also maintains QoS services across the WAN, and scalable key management through the use of group encryption keys.
 Finally, GET supports a universal encryption model, natively allowing the encryption of both IP multicast and unicast traffic.

 GET VPN Technology Overview

 GET is highly flexible, and GET-based networks can be utilized across a number of different WAN environments, including IP or MPLS cores.
-Figure 13 shows our MPLS over mGRE design as it applies to the GET VPN architecture.
+The figure below shows our MPLS over mGRE design, as it applies to the GET VPN architecture.

 Figure 13.
 GET VPN Architecture